IntrinTrans: LLM-based Intrinsic Code Translator for RISC-V Vector: Experiment

 \subsection{Experiment Setup}

-We evaluated 21 large language models from six leading organizations on IntrinTrans, covering both state-of-the-art LLMs (as of the time we conducted our experiments) and classic LLMs.
-Table \ref{LLMs} lists the model names, labels, and their organizations; the models in the last column, GPT‑5‑Codex, GPT‑5, GPT‑o3, Gemini‑2.5‑Pro, and DeepSeek‑R1, possess and have reasoning capability enabled.
+We evaluated 9 LLMs from six leading organizations on \texttt{IntrinTrans}, encompassing both state-of-the-art LLMs (as of the time our experiments were conducted) and classic LLMs.
+Table \ref{LLMs} lists the model names, labels, and their organizations.
 All evaluated LLMs were accessed via an aggregation platform that invoked the corresponding official APIs.
-We set the sampling temperature to 0.2, appropriate for code generation tasks, allowed IntrinTrans to perform up to 10 translation iterations and 10 optimization iterations, and computed the pass rate, efficiency score, and speedup.
-We used the GCC 14.2 compiler to build both the native code and valid translated code with the same options (\texttt{-march=rv64gcv -O3}) for the RVV architecture, evaluated correctness on QEMU at \texttt{VLEN=128-bit} and \texttt{VLEN=256-bit}, and measured performance on a SpacemiT MUSE Card development board running Linux 6.6.36.
-This RISC‑V board features a SpacemiT M1 CPU and a VLEN of 256 bits.
+We set the sampling temperature to 0.2, appropriate for code generation tasks, allowed \texttt{IntrinTrans} to perform up to 10 translation iterations and an optimization iteration, then computed the pass rate, efficiency score, and speedup.
+We used the GCC 14.2 compiler to build both the native code and valid translated code with the same options (\texttt{-march=rv64gcv -O3}) for the RVV architecture, evaluated correctness on QEMU at \texttt{VLEN=128-bit} and \texttt{VLEN=256-bit}, and measured performance on a SpacemiT Muse-Pi, which is a RISC‑V board based on SpacemiT M1 CPU and a VLEN of 256 bits.